 Clear context and flows

-- Events hosted at a business location clearly communicate the nature of the relationship involved.
+Events hosted at a business location clearly communicate any relationship between the business and the organizer, group, or event.

 When groups or events do not align